clux/facemaulers/rules/recreation.md

 # Recreational
 Ideas for arts / cooking / painting / alcohol / drugs / other recreational activities.

+Think some of these come from pathfinder, but didn't save sources for everything here.

 ## Alcohol

 ### Available Alcohols